m0d0nne11/modHOME/README.md

  of course, not just take my word for it that there's nothing nasty herein!
-Once you've verified, though, you'll want to then do something like "chown -R 0.0 ~/modHOME*" or otherwise ensure that ownerships/permissions suit your circumstances.
+Once you've verified, though, you'll want to then do something
+ like:
+    "chown -R 0.0 ~/modHOME*"
+ or otherwise ensure that ownerships/permissions suit your circumstances.

  mod.modHOME@spineless.org